lparisc/gno/2-article.md

 ### 2. Gno Development Environment

-One of the reasons for choosing Gno as the language of choice for smart contract development stems from the simplicity of getting onboarded with the Gno ecosystem.
+One of the reasons for choosing Gno as the language and platform of choice for smart contract development is its simplicity of use.
 Gno.land offers at least two options to get started with Gno development:

 * [Gno Web Playground](#21-gno-web-playground)
 * [Gno Local Setup](#22-gno-local-setup)